rafaelravelli12/Challenges-HackerRank.com/README.md

 ### Estimeed Sirs,

-This repository is being used to allocate my resolutions for exercises proposed on the website www.hackerrank.com.
+This repository is being used to allocate my resolutions of proposed exercises of www.hackerrank.com.

 Graciously,